Minimum R\'enyi Entropy Portfolios: Minimum Rényi entropy portfolio

-Given the good match between the theoretical properties of $H_\alpha^{\text{exp}}$ and the desirable features of portfolio selection criteria, we use this measure as an objective function to design investment strategies.
-In particular, we propose to construct a risk optimal portfolio, called the \textit{Rényi optimal (ROpt) portfolio}, that minimizes the exponential Rényi entropy of the portfolio returns.
-We denote by $P$ the portfolio's return (e.g. daily, weekly) such that $P = \sum_{i=1}^n w_i X_i$ where $\mathbf{w}=(w_1,\dots,w_n)$ is the vector of portfolio weights, $\sum_{i=1}^n w_i = 1$, and $X_i$ is the (daily, weekly) return of the $i$-th asset.
-In this section, we discuss how the Rényi optimal portfolio achieves a trade-off between minimizing the central and tail uncertainty.
+Given the good match between the theoretical properties of $H_\alpha^{\exp}$ and the desirable features of portfolio selection criteria, we use this measure as an objective function to design investment strategies.
+In particular, we propose to construct a minimum risk portfolio, called the \textit{minimum Rényi entropy (MRE) portfolio}, that minimizes the exponential Rényi entropy of the portfolio return.
+We denote by $P$ the portfolio return such that $P =\boldsymbol{w}'\boldsymbol{X}= \sum_{i=1}^n w_i X_i$ where $\boldsymbol{w}=(w_1,\dots,w_n)'$ is the vector of portfolio weights and $\boldsymbol{X}=(X_1,\dots,X_n)'$ is the random vector of assets' return.